eginwong/course-notes/cloud/azure/AZ-301/design-a-business-continuity-strategy.md

   - risk of latency/data loss
   - Azure back for VMs
   - can use AzCopy for moving files
+- Resiliency Pillar
+  - recover gracefully from failures and are HA
+  - cost to support it vs cost of being down
+  - Define requirements
+    - identify workloads and usage
+      - each one has different requirements for availabiluty, scalability, consistency and DR
+    - plan for usage patterns
+      - critical vs non-critical times, like tax season
+    - establish availability metrics, mean-time-to-recovery MTTR, mean-time-between-failures MTBF
+    - establish recovery metrics, recovery time objective and recovery point objective (RPO)
+    - determine workload availability targers, SLA for each one
+    - understand SLAs
+  - Use architectural best practices
+    - failure mode analysis (FMA) to see what is required
+    - create redundancy plan
+    - use load-balancing
+    - implement resiliency strategy
+    - build availability requirements into your design
+    - manage your data by handling replication, testing failovers, and data recovery
+  - Test with simulations and forced failovers
+    - test common failure scenarios
+    - identify load failures, simulation tests, test health probes, monitoring systems
+    - run DR drills
+    - perform failover and failback testing
+  - Deploy the application consistently
+    - use blue-green deploys, automate, have rollback plan, log and audit, document process
+  - Monitor Application Health
+    - implement health probes, check functions, long-running workflows, application logs, measure statistics, transient exceptions/retries, early warning system, train multiple operators
+  - Respond to failures and disasters
+    - establish process for contacting supoort
+    - document and test recovery plan
+    - fail over manually when required
+    - recover from data corruption, network outage, dependent service failure, region-wide service disruptions
+- Autoscaling
+  - vertical vs horizontal scaling
+  - VMSS
+  - Service Fabric uses VMSS
+    - requires separate autoscale rules for each node type
+  - Azure App Service has built-in autoscaling
+    - averaging period is much shorter, about 5 minutes
+  - use Azure Monitor autoscale
+    - performed on a schedule, CPU, or memory usage
+    - ideally, predict load for anticipated peaks
+    - uses aggregate time periods to avoid spiking resources unnecessarily
+    - default time is 45 min
+    - scale out > scale in operations
+    - largest increase for scale out takes precedence, and the opposite for scale in
+  - prepare application to be horizontally scalable
+    - stateless, don't assume server process
+    - beware of long-running processes and scaling in
+    - break task into smaller processes to avoid this
+    - or create a checkpoint mechanism that records state
+- Manage availability of Windows VMs in Azure
+  - VM reboots occur because of unplanned HW maintenance, unexpected downtime, or planned maintenance
+  - use availability zones to protect from datacenter failures
+    - combo of fault and update domains
+  - configure multiple VMs in an availability set for redundancy
+    - should use premium SSD or Ultra Disk if by itself for 99.9% availability
+    - each VM is assigned an update domain and a fault domain
+      - distributed by 5 update domains
+      - fault domain are groups of VMs that share a common power source and NW switch
+    - default, availability set splits VMs across 3 fault domains
+  - use managed disks for VMs in availability set
+    - ensures sufficient isolation from each other, different fault domain
+    - otherwise, keep all of each VM in one storage account and have a separate one for each
+  - use scheduled events to proactively respond to VM impacing events
+    - to allow for planned interruptions
+  - configure each app tier into separate availability zones or sets
+    - data tier in one set, web tier in another set
+  - combine a load balancer with availability zones or sets
+- Resiliency checklist for specific Azure services
+  - App service
+    - avoid scaling up or down
+    - standard or premium tier
+    - store configuration as app settings
+    - create separate app service plans for prod and tests
+      - as load tests may affect prod environment
+    - separate web apps from web APIs
+    - avoid App service backup feature for Azure SQL
+    - deploy to staging slot
+    - create last known good deployment slot
+    - enable diagnostics
+    - log to blob storage
+    - create separate account for logs
+    - mointor erformance
+  - App Gateway
+    - create at least two instances
+  - Cosmos DB
+    - replicate across regions
+  - Event Hubs
+    - use checkpoints
+    - handle Dupes, exceptions
+    - use a dead-letter queue
+    - implement DR with a secondary Event Hubs namespace
+  - Azure Cache for Redis
+    - Geo-replication
+    - data persistence
+  - Search
+    - provision an extra one
+    - configure indexers for multi-region deployment
+      - point at same data source (for large data sets)
+  - Service Bus
+    - premium tier
+    - handle dupes, exceptions
+    - retry policy
+    - dead-letter queue
+    - geo-DR
+  - Storage
+    - use RA-GRS
+    - use managed disks for VMs
+    - create a backup queue in another region
+  - SQL DB
+    - enable auditing
+    - standard or premium tier
+    - Active Geo-Replication
+    - sharding, point-in-time restore
+  - Azure Synapse Analytics
+    - do not disable backup
+  - SQL Server in VM
+    - replicate db and backup
+  - Traffic Manager
+    - manual failback
+    - create health probe
+  - VM
+    - avoid running prod workload on a single VM
+    - specify availability set, and each tier in a separate one
+    - replicate VMs using ASR
+    - choose right VM size based on perf requirements
+    - managed disks for VHDs
+    - install apps on data disk, not OS
+    - Azure backup to back up VMs
+    - diagnostics
+  - VNET
+    - network security group to whitelist/blacklist
+    - create custom health probe
+    - don't block health prove
+    - enable LB logging

 ## Data Archiving Strategy
 - Storage Account Access Tiers